Ladder99/ladder99/docs/page/coniguration.md

         max-size: '20m'
 ```

-etc, with one section per service.
+with one section for each service.